pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 ### Dumpling

 [Dumpling](https://docs.pingcap.com/tidb/dev/dumpling-overview) is a tool that exports data from TiDB or MySQL into SQL or CSV files.
-You can use Dumpling to export full data from on-premises TiDB.
+You can use Dumpling to export full data from OP TiDB.

 Before you deploy Dumpling, note the following:

 - It is recommended to deploy Dumpling on a new EC2 instance in the same VPC as the TiDB cluster in TiDB Cloud.
 - The recommended EC2 instance type is **c6g.4xlarge** (16 vCPU and 32 GiB memory).
 You can choose other EC2 instance types based on your needs.
-The AMI can be Amazon Linux, Ubuntu, or Red Hat.
+The Amazon Machine Image (AMI) can be Amazon Linux, Ubuntu, or Red Hat.

-You can deploy Dumpling by using TiUP or using the binary package.
+You can deploy Dumpling by using TiUP or using the installation package.

 #### Deploy Dumpling using TiUP